Hobart CBD

 Hobart Real Estate Market Trends

-Over the past three years, Hobart’s property market has shown notable resilience compared to the broader Tasmanian market.
-During the 2022 property boom, the city’s median house price peaked at $1,000,000.
-Although there was a slight dip to $925,000 by the end of 2023, the market rebounded, reaching $1,075,000 by the end of 2024, according to the Real Estate Institute of Tasmania (REIT).
-Unit and apartment prices also experienced volatility.
-The median unit price climbed from $661,000 in 2020 to $776,000 in 2021 amid strong demand.
-By the end of 2024, prices adjusted to reflect broader market trends, easing to $710,000, per REIT data.
-Overall, Hobart’s real estate market has shifted from a period of rapid growth to one of correction and now stabilisation.
-Despite challenges such as rising interest rates, the city's lifestyle appeal and demographic trends point to the potential for moderate, sustained growth in the coming years.
+Over the past three years, Hobart’s property market has demonstrated remarkable resilience when compared to the broader Tasmanian landscape.
+During the 2022 property boom, the city’s median house price reached a peak of $1,000,000.
+While this figure dipped slightly to $925,000 by the end of 2023, the market showed strong recovery in 2024, with prices climbing to $1,075,000, according to the Real Estate Institute of Tasmania (REIT).
+However, by the end of March 2025, the market experienced a mild contraction, with REIT reporting the median house price at $900,000.
+The unit and apartment sector has also seen its share of volatility.
+Strong demand pushed the median unit price from $661,000 in 2020 to $776,000 in 2021.
+By late 2024, prices adjusted to $710,000 in line with broader market corrections.
+In 2025, however, the market rebounded sharply, driven by renewed investor interest, low vacancy rates, and increasing migration to Hobart’s urban areas.
+As a result, the median unit and apartment price surged to a record high of $850,000.
+Overall, Hobart’s real estate market has transitioned from a phase of rapid growth to one of correction, and is now entering a period of stabilisation.
+Despite ongoing challenges such as elevated interest rates, the city’s strong lifestyle appeal, constrained housing supply, and favourable demographic trends suggest the potential for steady, sustainable growth in the years ahead.